conordoyle/1800-Project/README.md

 # 1800-Project

-A Northeastern University Discrete Structures (CS1800) final project by Conor Doyle, Karthik Yalala, and Jonah Lefkoff
+A Northeastern University Discrete Structures (CS1800) final project.
+Created by Conor Doyle, Karthik Yalala, and Jonah Lefkoff

 This project contains code to render a series of animations made using the manim library.